CompassionAI/data-registry/processed_datasets/84000-parallel-sentences-no-registers.card.md

 ## Root datasets

 In terms of raw datasets, _84000-parallel-sentences_ is the main source.
-We also use the _tibetan-english-dictionaries-for-aug_ dataset to augment the parallel data with dictionary entries.
+We also used to use the _tibetan-english-dictionaries-for-aug_ dataset to augment the parallel data with dictionary entries but currently do not.

 ## Methodology